geniusyinka/ytdownloader-react-node/README.md

 This is a ReactJs + Node + tailwindcss project.

-It's a fully functional user signup and login page.
-Built with Laravel for the authentication API and consumed with ReactJs styled with Tailwindcss.
+It's a fully functional Youtube mp3 downloader.

 ## Prerequisite